Alex Kirilloff Player Props: Twins vs. Orioles

 Alex Kirilloff At The Plate

-- Kirilloff has picked up a hit in 29 of 48 games this year, with multiple hits nine times.
+- Kirilloff will look to extend his four-game hitting streak.
+He's batting .375 over the course of his last outings.

+- In 61.2% of his 49 games this season, Kirilloff has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Looking at the 48 games he has played this season, he's hit a home run in three of them (6.3%), and in 2.3% of his trips to the dish.
+- He has homered in three games this season (6.1%), homering in 2.3% of his trips to the plate.

-- Kirilloff has driven in a run in 11 games this season (22.9%), including two games with multiple runs batted in.
+- In 12 games this season (24.5%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.